RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 Be sure to wait for the results of the 4 simple tests.
 If you are working with a partner, be sure that both partners' names are in a comment at the top of the source code file, and be sure to properly form a group for this project in the submit.cs system.

+Now open a web-browser and upload all your files to your git repo.

 Don't leave early though ... see challenge problems below.